 - How do I fit it to a wall thinner than 230 millimeters thick?

 The unit is actually designed so the pipe can just stick out the exterior wall.
 This is a unique design feature among ductless ERV units.
-The seal around the wall and pipe is accomplished with caulk and foam.
+The seal around the wall and pipe is accomplished with caulk and foam and/or a rubber airtight grommet (these grommets are great and only are about $5 each if you shop).
 If you wish, for cosmetic reasons to add some kind of box to enclose the small segment of visible pipe, that is something the installer can do for you, in the same way as for other ductless ERV units.
 In the case of the TW4, the box does not have to have significant strength, because the pipe itself is actually quite strong.
 The exterior components actually clamp to the pipe with a radial clamp, tightened by a screw.
 This also makes (rarely required) types of maintenance and repair much more practical.
-Making the pipe and seal against the wall independent is generally advisable.
+We will probably sell the grommets as a kit and there will be an installation manual.